MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 WebView2 will support both the permissions policy and the enterprise policy but won't be impacted by the gradual rollout in Microsoft Edge.
 We expect WebView2 will switch defaults when the roll out reaches 100% of page loads.

 ### Feature updates

-- **Microsoft Intune Mobile Application Management (MAM) for Windows is available for Windows 11, build 10.0.22621 (22H2) or later.** This includes the supporting changes for Microsoft Intune, Microsoft Edge and Windows Security Center.
-App Protection Conditional Access is in Public Preview.
-Note: These updates will start rolling out in conjunction with the Microsoft Intune 2309 release.

 - **Notes and known issues for Application Protection Policies (APP).**